nandanv2702/blog/content/posts/idea-list/index.md

         - [ ] Adding login / other auth services to the whole app

         - [ ] trying to break what we just built - testing.

+9. [ ] Hosting a blog - how ridiculously ___easy___ it is: the process of making the Hugo blog

+10. [ ] Map, filter, reduce and why they're the sh*t

+11. [ ] Async-Await and Promises in JS

+12. [ ] What does it mean when someone says an app must "scale well" - what kind of architectural concerns does this actually talk about?
+Is it talking about the event-blocking nature of certain types of functions?
+What does it _really_ mean?

+13. [ ] NodeJS security conerns - because this topic scares me

+14. [ ] What exactly does `canonical_url` mean and how does it affect SEO?